mosesalphonse/Quarkus-Securewith-Keycloak/README.md

 ```
 1) Deploy Keycloak on Kubernetes Cluster and configure Realm
-2) Build, Deploy and product JAX-RS Endpoint using Keycloak
+2) Build and Deploy workload by protecting JAX-RS Endpoint using Keycloak
 3) Test JAX-RS Endpoints
 4) Uninstall the setup
 ```